 The common symptoms of this epidemic diabetes include:

-Most people showcase symptoms of hypoglycaemia or low blood sugar when it drops down to a number below 70mg/dl.
+Most people showcase symptoms of hypoglycemia or low blood sugar when it drops down to a number below 70mg/dl.
 You can get the same tested with the help from your healthcare provider.
 If your blood glucose levels are low, the body shows signs that you require food.
 Different individuals showcase a line of symptoms which includes:

 - Feeling of dizziness